bleenco/ngx-uploader/projects/ngx-uploader/README.md

-  concurrency: number; // number of files uploaded at the same time allowedContentTypes?: string[]; // content types allowed (default *) maxUploads?: number; // max number of files the user can upload }
+  concurrency: number; // number of files uploaded at the same time allowedContentTypes?: string[]; // content types allowed (default *) maxUploads?: number; // max number of files the user can upload maxFileSize?: number; // max size of the file in bytes the user can upload }

 export interface UploadProgress {